Conservative judges now fill the country’s courts — and their rulings could restrict rights and freedoms for generations.

 Trump nominates conservative judges Wendy Vitter to the U.S. District Court for the Eastern District of Louisiana and Michael Truncale to the U.S. District Court for the Eastern District of Texas

-Trump nominates Kyle Duncan to the U.S. Court of Appeals for the 5th Circuit
+Trump nominates Stuart Kyle Duncan — who has a long record of restricting reproductive rights, including arguing against access to birth control and safe, legal abortion — to the U.S. Court of Appeals for the 5th Circuit

 Trump nominates conservative Judge Leonard Steven Grasz to the U.S. Court of Appeals for the Eighth Circuit.

-Trump nominates conservative Judge Amy Coney Barrett to U.S. Court of Appeals for the 7th Circuit
+Trump nominates conservative Judge Amy Coney Barrett — who has voiced opposition to Roe v.
+Wade — to U.S. Court of Appeals for the 7th Circuit

 Trump nominates conservative Judge John K. Bush to the U.S. Court of Appeals for the Sixth Circuit